 Make any correction of any portion of the record which the person establishes is not accurate, relevant, or complete; or

-Inform the person in writing of the refusal to amend with the reasons for the refusal and clearly indicate the person's right to appeal the refusal and the time period for doing so as set forth above in “Denial of Requests” and Idaho Code §§74-103 and 74-115,.
+Inform the person in writing of the refusal to amend with the reasons for the refusal and clearly indicate the person's right to appeal the refusal and the time period for doing so as set forth above in “Denial of Requests” and Idaho Code §§74-103 and 74-115.
 A certificate of mailing must accompany the notice.

 DISTRIBUTION OR SALE OF MAILING OR TELEPHONE NUMBER LISTS PROHIBITED